Hiking the Brown Creek-Rhododendron-West Ridge Loop Trail in Prairie Creek Redwoods State Park

 Distance: 7.9 miles / 12.7 km

-Some of the best hiking within the Prairie Creek Redwoods is done simply by connecting a number of different trails into a larger loop, so that you’re always seeing something different as you hike through these amazing old-growth forests.
+I chose to hike these trails this way because some of the best hiking within Prairie Creek Redwoods is done simply by connecting multiple trails into a larger loop, ensuring that you’re always seeing something new as you hike through these amazing old-growth forests!

-That’s why, if you’re looking for a longer hike, I couldn’t recommend the Brown Creek-Rhododendron-West Ridge Loop Trail any higher.
-This amazing loop trail is a great way to see a lot of what the Prairie Creek Redwoods have to offer, and when you venture out on longer hikes like this, you’re pretty much guaranteed to have a quiet experience away from the busier shorter trails.
+For this reason, I couldn’t recommend the Brown Creek-Rhododendron-West Ridge Loop Trail more if you’re looking for a longer adventure through the Redwoods.
+I say this because this incredible loop is a great way to experience much of what Prairie Creek Redwoods has to offer—not to mention that when you venture out on longer hikes like this, you’re almost guaranteed a quiet experience away from the busier, shorter trails.

-All said, hiking in the Redwoods is never really about the elevation gain, but rather, the distance.
-While there is some hills and a few switchbacks on this longer loop, the hike is fairly moderate overall, with the exception of the longer distance.
+All this to say—hiking in the Redwoods is never really about the elevation gain; rather, the distance.
+While there are some hills and a few switchbacks on this longer loop, the hike is fairly moderate overall, which is why I wouldn’t let the distance alone influence your perception of the this loop’s difficulty.

 Brown Creek-Rhododendron Trailhead Parking